EzequielRindello/CineApi/README.md

 ⚠️ If the project already contains migrations, you may not need to run these commands.

-⚠️ If you are having problesms witn the migrations, please run these commands in order.
+⚠️ If you are having problems with the migrations, please run these commands in order.
 ```
   dotnet ef migrations remove
   dotnet ef database drop